GreatCowBASIC/Help/output/md/tricks_and_tips.md

 Very easy.
 Simple add two `#OPTION` statements.

-`#OPTION UserCodeOnly ENTERBOOTLOADER:`   This will instruct the compiler to NOT call the INITSYS() method.
+`#OPTION USERCODEONLY ENTERBOOTLOADER:`   This will instruct the compiler to NOT call the INITSYS() method.
 And, to jump to a label.
 The label is mandated.
 The label specified will be included in the ASM generated.

-`#OPTION NoConfig`  This will instruct the compiler to NOT add the microcontroller specific config statements.
+`#OPTION NOCONFIG`  This will instruct the compiler to NOT add the microcontroller specific config statements.

+`#OPTION STARTUPMETHODSDISABLED`  This will instruct the compiler to disable all library startup methods.
+Examination of the generated ASM will show the disabled methods as comments.
+The calls to these methods can be added into the user program at a suitable place ( if required ).

 Example: